micahwoods/micahwoods.github.io/_posts/2019-12-06-three-seminars-copenhagen.md

 tags: [seminar, denmark, clipvol, green speed, greenkeeping]
 ---

 I was at Copenhagen Golf Club on Monday for seminars with the Danish Greenkeepers Association.
-See some photos[here](https://twitter.com/asianturfgrass/status/1201543365159989250).
+See some photos of the day [here](https://twitter.com/asianturfgrass/status/1201543365159989250).

 One of my presentations was about green speed---I called it *Stimp Stats*.
 This is the second sentence of the USGA's stimpmeter instruction booklet: